-Petit Mentors Overview
+Petit Mentor Overview

-The mentor project submission process and the undergraduate scholar application process takes place in the summer/early fall of 2021.
-The 2022 program itself runs from January through December.
+The mentor project submission process and the undergraduate scholar application process takes place in the summer/early fall of 2023.
+The 2024 program itself runs from January through December.

 Benefits to Mentors:

-- IBB Graduate student/Postdoc mentors receive $2,000 to be used for travel to scientific conferences or materials/supplies for the lab
+- IBB Graduate student/Postdoc mentors receive $2,000 to be used for travel to scientific conferences or materials/supplies for the lab.

-- Great CV builder, most employers prefer Ph.D.’s with management/mentoring experience
+- Great CV builder, most employers prefer Ph.D.’s with management/mentoring experience.

 Mentor Application Guidelines: